I write fiction, non fiction, journalism and criticism

 I worked in bookshops for twelve years, including the Greville Street Bookstore during the design book heyday of the early 2000s.
 Everything I know about taste, I learnt there.
 I also have an Honours degree in Anthropology, something that turned out to be ideal training ground for a writer — it taught me to look carefully at how people actually live and the structures that surround and shape us.

 I write short fiction, criticism, and essays.
 My journalism follows technology, authenticity, and internet culture.
-My Substack, The Lost Island, is a cabinet of curiosities for the historically minded and the presently unsettled — finding the threads that connect the early twentieth century's dream-worlds to our own.
+My Substack, The Lost Island, is a cabinet of curiosities for the historically minded and the presently unsettled – finding the threads that connect the early twentieth century's dream-worlds to our own.
+It's also a field guide — interventions, experiments, and exercises in attention for anyone who wants to look at the world differently.